-Slide Rule Workshops Rekenlinialenworkshops
+International Online Slide Rule Workshops Internationale Online Rekenlinialenworkshops

 Dutch Circle of Slide Rule Collectors Kring Historische Rekeninstrumenten

-This page lists pictures of mysterious slide rules contributed to the online International Slide Rule Workshops.
+This page lists pictures of mysterious slide rules contributed to the International Online Slide Rule Workshops.

 indicates items discussed during the first workshop in February 2025.